Skip to Content

 A premises liability accident can happen almost anywhere people live, work, shop, or spend time.
 Many cases involve:

-- grocery stores, big-box stores, and shopping centers
+• Grocery stores, big-box stores, and shopping centers

-- restaurants, bars, hotels, and motels
+• Restaurants, bars, hotels, and motels

-- apartment complexes and rental homes
+• Apartment complexes and rental homes

-- factories, warehouses, and loading docks
+• Factories, warehouses, and loading docks

-- schools, college campuses, and sports facilities
+• Schools, college campuses, and sports facilities

-- public parks, sidewalks, and parking lots
+• Public parks, sidewalks, and parking lots

-- swimming pools, fairgrounds, and amusement parks
+• Swimming pools, fairgrounds, and amusement parks

 In some cases, unsafe conditions on private property can combine with car or truck traffic, such as collisions in dark parking lots or at poorly designed entrances.
 If a vehicle is involved, we may also look at your options under our car accident practice.

 Peoria County premises liability cases we have handled include slip-and-fall injuries at retail stores along Route 150 and War Memorial Drive, negligent security at apartment complexes in East Peoria and Peoria Heights, and swimming pool cases in hotels along the I-74 corridor.
-Cases are filed in the Peoria County Circuit Court (Tenth Judicial Circuit).
-Tazewell County cases (Morton, Washington, Pekin) go to the Tazewell County Courthouse in Pekin.
-Knox County (Galesburg) and McDonough County (Macomb) cases go to the Ninth Judicial Circuit.

-- sprains, strains, and other soft-tissue injuries
+• Sprains, strains, and other soft-tissue injuries

-- broken bones in the wrist, arm, ankle, hip, or shoulder
+• Broken bones in the wrist, arm, ankle, hip, or shoulder

-- knee injuries, including torn ligaments and meniscus tears that may need surgery
+• Knee injuries, including torn ligaments and meniscus tears that may need surgery

-- head injuries and concussions, sometimes leading to ongoing headaches or memory problems
+• Head injuries and concussions, sometimes leading to ongoing headaches or memory problems

-- spinal cord and back injuries that cause chronic pain and reduced mobility
+• Spinal cord and back injuries that cause chronic pain and reduced mobility

-- burns and smoke inhalation from fires caused by unsafe wiring or gas leaks
+• Burns and smoke inhalation from fires caused by unsafe wiring or gas leaks

-- cuts, bruises, and scarring from broken glass, sharp edges, or dog attacks
+• Cuts, bruises, and scarring from broken glass, sharp edges, or dog attacks

 Serious injuries do not just bring medical bills.
 They can affect your ability to work, care for family, sleep, drive, and enjoy the activities that mattered to you before.
 Our job is to document not only the medical labels, but how the injury changed your day-to-day life.

-What Damages Can I Recover in a Premises Liability Case in Illinois?
+What damages can I recover in a premises liability case in Illinois?

-- pain and suffering, emotional distress, and loss of a normal life
+• Disability and loss of a normal life (IPI 30.04.01).

 In rare cases involving extremely reckless or intentional conduct, courts may allow punitive damages, which are meant to punish very bad behavior and deter others from doing the same.